 Binaural synchronisation

-Also called e2e or ear-to-ear wireless.
-In order to enable you to hear better in a range of different situations, there is often a wireless communication system between the hearing aids that synchronises the settings between them to optimise the hearing condition for you.
+So you can hear better in a range of situations, there’s often a wireless communication system between two hearing aids that synchronises the settings between them.
+This means that everything is properly balanced in both hearing aids.

 Data logging and frequency bands